mpoelsterl1217/recipe-chat/README.md

 - What can I use instead of oil?

 The chatbot is also able to handle many variations of these questions.
+We also finish the optional part of ingredient and method based on key word list and NLTK.